Contact our Student Action Network

 Meet STAN: The Student Action Network Committee

-The Student Action Network committee - known as 'STAN' - is an advisory committee of eight elected student activists.
+The Student Action Network committee - known as 'STAN' - is a committee of eight elected student activists.

 What does STAN do?